pulipatiharshini/Digital-Electronics-Internship/README.md

 **What is an Ic**

+A tiny electronic device that combines multiple electronic components, such as transistors, resistors, and capacitors, onto a single semiconductor chip.

 **Types of Logic Gates and Their ICs**

 | Logic Gate | Symbol | Function                                             | Boolean Expression | Common ICs (TTL 74xx Series) |